What's the meaning of G-Link?

 In our opinion, pre-acceleration offers no significant advantage with modern gliders.
 Most pilots don't actually use the pre-acceleration, even if their handle has a system for pre-acceleration.
 Connecting the risers is unnecessarily complicated.
-Pre-acceleration systems can have their own problems, such as limitation of accelerator travel in flight or possible symmetry problems e.g. if a brummel hook should come loose.
+Pre-acceleration systems can have their own problems, such as limitation of accelerator travel in flight or possible symmetry problems e.g. if one of the attachment points shifts or a brummel hook should come loose.

 How does the price of the G-Link come about?

 It would also be conceivable to simply close the loops by knots ...
 Deciding that knots are neither beautiful nor practical and that splicing is the method to be used, the search for the best technique followed.
 Since the goal was not the simplest but the best solution, this eventually led to the "locked brummel" splice, which secures itself without additional stitching.
 Unfortunately, splicing a closed loop by means of "locked brummel" is geometrically impossible, unless the rope is opened and split into its 12 chords and then manually rebraided.
+The second barrel release contributes more than a third of the cost, of course, but is invaluable if the worst comes to the worst.
 Therefore, a considerable amount of manual work goes into every G-Link.
 The aluminum parts are made of high-strength AW-7075 aluminum and are CNC machined.
 The result is a simple, very safe and cool tow release, which hopefully gives a lot of pleasure - but admittedly is not cheap.
 Without moving manufacturing to a low-wage country, we can't make it cheaper with honest calculation.

 Is the G-Link available in other colors?